cloudflare/workers-sdk/packages/wrangler-devtools/README.md

 ## Deployment

-Deployments are managed by the Github Action defined at .github/workflows/deploy-pages-projects.yaml.
+Deployments are managed by Github Actions:

-This action runs on:
+- deploy-pages-previews.yml:
+  - Runs on any PR that has the `preview:wrangler-devtools` label.

-- every push to `main`.
-This will deploy the project to production, which can then be accessed via [https://cloudflare-devtools.pages.dev/].
+  - Deploys a preview, which can then be accessed via [https://<SHA>.cloudflare-devtools.pages.dev/].
+- changesets.yml:
+  - Runs when a "Version Packages" PR, containing a changeset that touches this package, is merged to `main`.
-- any PR that has the `preview:wrangler-devtools` label.
-This will deploy a preview, which can then be accessed via [https://<SHA>.cloudflare-devtools.pages.dev/].
+  - Deploys this package to production, which can then be accessed via [https://cloudflare-devtools.pages.dev/].